SEIR-7-06/react-state-counter/README.md

 At this point we can increment our count by clicking the "Increment" button.
 Let's see if we can get that "Decrement" button to work.
 The code to get the "Decrement" button to work will look almost exactly the same as the code we wrote for "Increment" with one small change.
 This time when clicking "Decrement" we want to decrease the value of the `count` by 1.

+Start by creating a `handleDecrementClick` method in your `App` component.

 Try it out and see how far you can get before taking a look at the solution code!

 <details>